 You may have to pay extra for food and commodities as it is difficult to carry stuff in the upper regions.
 Beer and homemade alcoholic drinks are also available.
 But during the trekking period, you should avoid hard drinks.

 If there is electricity, most tea houses provide central plug points in the communal area.
 Here you can charge your mobile phones, tablets, and cameras.

 But, you should note that in busier tea houses, charging points are often limited.
-It is due to high demand for the charging points among visitors.
+It is due to the high demand for the charging points among visitors.

-Even if the tea houses may have listed a sign reading “Wi-Fi available”, many tea houses may not have access the internet or it may be slow.
+Even if the tea houses may have listed a sign reading “Wi-Fi available”, many tea houses may not have access to the internet or it may be slow.

 So, it would be smart to buy a 3G Sim card for use during the duration of the journey.
 Mobile connectivity is pretty good and the prices are affordable as well.